LBMC/qY2H-Affinity-Ladder/README.md

 ```

 The main menu will propose you different functions:
-1. **Configure channels** That permits you to specifically identify and attribute the names of the flow-cytometer channels.
+1. **Configure channels** To select the channels to be used for the analysis.
-2. **Start analysis** To generate a `quantitative Yeast Two Hybrid` affinity from a set of `.fcs` files.
+2. **Start analysis** To generate a `quantitative Yeast Two Hybrid` affinity ladder from a set of `.fcs` files.
 3. **Abort** To exit the program.

 ![Main Menu](/doc/Main_Menu.png)

-Before performing any analysis it is recommended to configure your channels so they fit with the names used by your flow-cytometer during the acquisition.

 *<span style="color:teal">3 Configure the names of the channels</span>*
 -

+Before performing your first analysis, it is recommended to configure your channels.
+If you keep always the same acquisition settings, this step is required only once.

 When clicking on `Configure channels`, the program prompts you to choose a `.fcs` file.

 ![Select File](/doc/Select_File.png)

 The program will identify all channels recorded in your file.
+You can then attribute the correct names in the various columns.
+For the subsequent analysis, the column `BFP` corresponds to the `Reporter` you want to quantify.
+The `RFP` and the `GFP` columns correspond to the `BD-Bait` and `AD-Prey` fusion proteins respectively.

+The first two columns are not used yet, but might be included in a future development of this program to sub-select a population of cells with uniform `FSC` and/or `SSC`.

-You can then attribute the correct names to the various channels.
-They will be saved in the `channels.config` file (in the `utils` folder) when clicking on `VALIDATE`
+The select channel names will be saved in the `channels.config` file (in the `utils` folder) when clicking on `VALIDATE`.

 ![Select Channels](/doc/Select_Channels.png)

->Note that in our original qY2H system the `BFP` channel corresponds to the `Read-Out` you want to quantify.
->The `RFP` and the `GFP` channels correspond to the `BD-Bait` and `AD-Prey` fusion proteins.

 *<span style="color:teal">4 Perform an analysis</span>*
 -
 When clicking on `Start analysis`, the program displays the analysis configuration window.
-You need first to select the folder where all your files (for one single experiment) are stored.
+You need first to select the folder where all your files (from the same experiment) are stored.

 The program will automatically find all `.fcs` files present in this folder and display them in the analysis settings interface.